DIY Colorful Polymer Clay Bead Ideas to Make at Home

 Twist colors together to form a marble design

-4. For the best baking results, bake at 225 degrees for 30-40 minutes.
+For the best end result, bake at 225 degrees for 30-40 minutes.
 Be sure not to raise the temperature - burnt clay has an awful smell!
-Use an oven thermometer to be sure the temp is right.
+Using an oven thermometer is a great way to be sure the temp is right.

 Use a skewer to make a bead hole before baking

-5. Using the elastic, tie one end to the key ring.
+Using the elastic, tie one end to the key ring.
 String the beads onto the elastic.
-Tie the opposite end of the elastic onto the keyring.
+Tie the opposite end of the elastic onto the key ring.

 Finished beaded polymer clay keychain

-Can I use air dry clay to make a DIY beaded polymer clay keychain?
+Can I use air dry clay for this fun project?

-Absolutely, you can give air dry clay a try for your beaded keychain project.
+Absolutely, you can give air dry clay a try for your beaded keychain project instead of using an oven-bake clay like Sculpey.
 It's a fun alternative to polymer clay and doesn't require baking.
 Just keep in mind that air dry clay tends to be a bit more delicate than polymer clay once it dries, so handle your keychains with care.

-Can I make clay charms for my keychain?
+Can I make clay charms for this polymer clay craft?

 Yes!
 Sculpey clay is super versatile.
 Once you've created your clay keychain you can use the scraps to create clay charms.
 Get creative and see what kind of clever design you can make.
 You may need something like an iron ring to attach the clay charms.

-What's the best way to seal and protect my beaded polymer clay keychain?
+What's the best way to seal and protect these polymer clay beads?

 After baking, you can use a clear sealant or varnish to protect your keychain from wear and tear.
 This step also gives your beads a lovely glossy finish.
 If you use all white beads, it might even give it a faux pearl effect.
 Simply follow the instructions on your chosen sealant product for the best results.